mattkrick/cashay/README.md

 Options:
 - `--production`: Removes whitespaces from the generated `clientSchema.json`
-- `--exithook`: A relative path to a callback to run after generation is complete.
+- `--oncomplete`: A relative path to a callback to run after generation is complete.
 This is useful if you need to drain a DB connection pool:

 ```js